kamu-data/kamu-web-ui/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Release procedure

+1. While on the feature branch, create a `CHANGELOG` entry for the new version
+4. Create PR, wait for tests, then merge
+5. Checkout and pull master
+6. Tag the latest commit with a new version: `git tag vX.Y.Z`
+7. Push the tag to repo: git push origin tag `vX.Y.Z`
+8. Github Actions will pick up the new tag and create a new GitHub release from it